-Been vaccinated?
+Been vaccinated against COVID?
 California wants to give you a dream vacation

 “The [tourism] industry is ready to roll out the red carpet to prospective visitors in California, around the nation and even the world,” she said during the news conference.

-Prior to the pandemic, travel spending in the state saw a steady increase, beginning in 2010 until it reached its peak with visitors spending $145 billion in 2019, according to data collected by Visit California.
+Before the pandemic, travel spending in the state saw a steady increase, beginning in 2010 until it reached its peak with visitors spending $145 billion in 2019, according to data collected by Visit California.

 Beteta said the pandemic took a “sledgehammer” to the tourism industry, decimating more than 55% of spending — a decrease of $79 billion in 2020.
 She estimated it will take about four years for the state to return to its 2019 gains.